Diana-Ghoul/Diana-El-Ghoul/README.md

 # Diana-El-Ghoul
 My first repository on GitHub
-i like coffee and cinema
+,I like coffee and science fiction movies.